katahiromz/mzimeja/README.txt

 What is this?
 -------------

-This is MZ-IME Japanese Input (mzimeja; under construction).
+This is MZ-IME Japanese Input (mzimeja).
 This program is a Japanese Input Method Editor (IME) for Windows 2000.

 Table of Contents